-- a) The respondents are jointly and severally directed to pay to the applicant compensation of ₹3,00,000/- (Rupees Three Lakhs only) for violation of Section 14(3) read with Section 71 of the RERA Act, within thirty days of this order. - b) The respondents are also jointly and severally directed to pay to the applicant an amount of ₹2,00,000/- (Rupees Two Lakhs only) for violation
+- a) The respondents are jointly and severally directed to pay to the applicant compensation of ₹3,00,000/- (Rupees Three Lakhs only) for violation of Section 14(3) read with Section 71 of the RERA Act, within thirty days of this order. - b) The respondents are also jointly and severally directed to pay to the applicant an amount of ₹2,00,000/- (Rupees Two Lakhs only) for violation of Section 18(1) (a) and (3) read with Section 71 of the RERA Act, within thirty days of this order. - c) The respondents are also jointly and severally directed to pay to the applicant an amount of ₹1,00,000/- (Rupees One Lakh only) for causing her financial losses, inconvenience, mental torture and agony and for costs towards the present proceedings under Section 71 of the RERA Act within thirty days of this order.

-- c) The respondents are also jointly and severally directed to pay to the applicant an amount of ₹1,00,000/- (Rupees One Lakh only) for causing him financial losses, inconvenience, mental torture and agony and for costs towards the present proceedings under Section 71 of the RERA Act, within thirty days of this order. - d) In default of payment of ₹6,00,000/- (Rupees Six Lakh only) as stated above, the respondents shall be further liable to pay to the applicant interest at the rate of 10.85% p.a. till the date of realisation.
+d) In default of payment of ₹6,00,000/- (Rupees Six Lakh only) as stated above, the respondents shall be further liable to pay to the applicant interest at the rate of 10.85% per annum till the date of realisation.